 When it comes to receiving email notifications about this project (e.g. upcoming deadlines, funder updates & new grants), you can adjust your settings so that only the project lead receives the notifications (by default everyone on the team receives notifications).
 Read about adjusting your email notification settings here.

-The information the project lead has included as their 'Location of Organization' in their Profile (visit Account >> Profile from your left navigation to view this) will also affect the grants that show up in the matches for this project.
+The information the project lead has included as their "Location of Residency" in their Organization Profile/Client Profile (Account > Organization Profile or Account > Client Profiles) will also affect the results that show up in the Matches for this project.

 Project Type

-If you'd like new grant recommendations and grant tracking features, choose Matches & Tracking.
-Then, select Next.
+If you'd like new opportunity and funder recommendations plus our tracking features, choose "Matches & Tracking".
+Then, select "Next".

-If you'd just like to track grants, select Tracking.
-Then, select Save & Exit.
+If you'd just like to track opportunities and funders, select "Tracking".
+Then, select "Save & Exit".

-Matches Setup
+Step 3: Matches Setup

-You'll only be prompted to fill out this information of you chose Matches & Tracking for Project Type.
-On this page, you'll select: Applicant Type, Faith-Based Grants, Location of Project, Fields of work, Grant size, and Funding Use.
+You'll only be prompted to fill out this information of you chose "Matches & Tracking" for Project Type.
+On this page, you'll select: Applicant Type, Faith-Based Grants, Location of Project, Fields of work, Grant size, Funding Use, and Funder types.

 Applicant Type

 Select the kind of organization you are from this list.
-Since Instrumentl is designed for 501(c)(3) nonprofit organizations, be sure to select an organizational applicant type from the first portion of the list before potentially selecting an applicant type from the 'individuals' portion at the bottom of the list.
-For instance, if you'd like to see grants that individual artists or working professionals can apply to, select 'Nonprofit' and 'Artist'.
+Since Instrumentl is designed for 501(c)(3) nonprofit organizations, be sure to select an organizational applicant type from the first portion of the list before potentially selecting an applicant type from the "individuals" portion at the bottom of the list.
+For instance, if you'd like to see grants that individual artists or working professionals can apply to, select "Nonprofit" and "Artist".

-Note: If you are a specific type of nonprofit, like a Museum, select the more specific option ONLY if it is available.
-For instance, if you are Museum, select only Museum/Library/Zoo (do not select Nonprofit as well).
-This will ensure you won't see grants that specifically exclude your specific applicant type (e.g. funders who give grants to nonprofits but NOT museums).
+Note: If you are a specific type of nonprofit, like a Museum, select the more specific option only if it is available.
+For instance, if you are Museum, select only "Museum/Library/Zoo" (do not select Nonprofit as well).
+This will ensure you won't see grants that specifically exclude your specific applicant type (e.g. funders who give grants to nonprofits, but not museums).

 Faith-Based Grants

-If you are a faith-based organization, select 'Yes' to the question Would you like to see grants specifically for faith-based organizations?
-Otherwise, leave this as 'No'.
+If you are a faith-based organization, select "Yes" to the question "Would you like to see grants specifically for faith-based organizations?"
+Otherwise, leave this as "No".

-If you are a faith-based organization and selected 'Yes' to the question above, you'll see another series of questions appear.
+If you are a faith-based organization and selected "Yes" to the question above, you'll see another series of questions appear.

 If you are a House of Worship (e.g. a church) select the checkbox next to this option.
 This will ensure you don't see grants that specifically exclude houses of worship from applying and will optimize your results.

-For the drop down that says What kind of grants would you like to see? select one of three options:
+For the drop down that says "What kind of grants would you like to see?" select one of three options:

-Grants for faith-based and secular programs: Select this option if you provide 2 kinds of programming/services: a) faith-based programs for your faith community and b) programs for the broader community that are not directly/explicitly related to your faith (e.g. a food distribution service for the homeless that doesn't involve any faith-based education)
+Grants for faith-based and secular programs: Select this option if you provide two kinds of programming/services: a) faith-based programs for your faith community and b) programs for the broader community that are not directly/explicitly related to your faith (e.g. a food distribution service for the homeless that doesn't involve any faith-based education)

 Grants for faith-based programs only: Select this option if your programming is primarily targeted at your faith community or involves evangelizing or faith education or any kind.
 This will ensure you don't see grants from funders who specifically exclude these kinds of activities from their funding and will improve your results.